-While there are no federal requirements on storage of tyres, where tyres are stored internally, buildings must be constructed in compliance with Part E of Volume 1 of the National Construction Code (Building Code of Australia), which lists requirements and specifications for firefighting equipment and smoke hazard management, and tyre storage facilities must comply specifically with Clause E1.10 and E2.3.
+While there are no federal requirements on storage of tyres, where tyres are stored indoors, buildings must be constructed in compliance with Part E of Volume 1 of the National Construction Code (Building Code of Australia)4, which lists requirements and specifications for firefighting equipment and smoke hazard management, and tyre storage facilities must comply specifically with Clause E1.10 and E2.3.
 Clause E1.10.
-Some states may specify a requirement (under state-specific guidelines) even if the stored volume of tyres is less than the threshold defined for combustible goods (e.g. Victorian Fire Services Guideline - Indoor Storage of New or Used Tyres, see below).